 India arrests woman who accused politician of sexual assault

-NEW DELHI (AP) — A 23-year-old law student who accused a leader of India's governing party of sexual assault has been arrested on charges of extortion.
+NEW DELHI (AP) — A 23-year-old law student who accused a leader of India's governing party of sexual assault was arrested Wednesday on charges of extortion, police said.

-A police official says the woman is accused of demanding nearly $700,000 from the lawmaker, Chinmayanand, who uses one name.
+Naveen Arora, a police officer handling the case, said the woman is accused of demanding nearly $700,000 from the lawmaker, Chinmayanand, who uses one name, and "was arrested from her residence and will be produced before a court."

 In August, the student accused Chinmayanand, a Bharatiya Janata Party leader and president of the college where she studies, of sexual assault, harassment and intimidation.
 His lawyer has denied the allegations.

-The police official says the woman was arrested Wednesday and sent to judicial custody in the northern state of Uttar Pradesh.
+The 72-year-old Chinmayanand is a former minister from Uttar Pradesh and had previously faced charges in a rape case filed in 2011.
+Those charges were withdrawn in 2017.

+The law student had said earlier that the case of extortion against her had been slapped to weaken her case against Chinmayanand.

-The BJP has a checkered history of its leaders being accused of sexual assault.
+The Bharatiya Janata Party, or BJP, has a checkered history of its leaders being accused of sexual assault.
 In August, lawmaker Kuldeep Singh Sengar was sacked from the party after being accused of raping a 17-year-old girl in 2017.

+In January 2018, two BJP lawmakers attended protest rallies held by Hindu organizations defending the accused in the rape and murder of an 8-year-old inside a Hindu temple.
+It was only after a national uproar that the BJP made the two ministers resign.